Feature aware covariance estimation, with application to mixtures of chemical exposures: Structural Implications of Feature Aware Covariance Estimation

 \subsection{Categorical Model}

-A meta covariate that assigns one of $q<p$ labels to the $p$ variables is a common instance of auxiliary information that may be used in the CMR framework.
+An \red{outcome feature} that assigns one of $q<p$ labels to the $p$ variables is a common instance of auxiliary information that may be used in the FACE framework.
 In some applications, such labels will correspond to a grouping of the variables that is used to motivate an assumption of zero correlation across groups, and variables belonging to different groups may be analyzed separately; such a restrictive framework implicitly imposes a block-diagonal covariance structure on the population covariance matrix.
 Other statistical methodologies motivated by the use of group information of variables include group lasso regression \citep{Yuan2006} and multilevel methods \citep{Gelman2007,Rao2015}.

 However, in many applications, the assumption of zero correlation between groups is inappropriate.
-Instead, grouping information may be used in the CMR framework to inform the structure toward which a covariance estimate is shrunk.
-Specifically, to incorporate a categorical grouping of the variables into the CMR prior, it may be encoded as a categorical design matrix $\Xbf$ that is formed based on group membership.
+Instead, grouping information may be used in the FACE framework to inform the structure toward which a covariance estimate is shrunk.
+Specifically, to incorporate a categorical grouping of the variables into the FACE prior, it may be encoded as a categorical design matrix $\Xbf$ that is formed based on group membership.
 Formally, let $\xbf_j=s(g_j)\in\{0,1\}^q$ be an indicator variable denoting the group membership of variable $j$ in a categorical meta covariate $\textbf g \in \{1,\dots,q\}^p$.
-Then, for variable $j\in\{1,\dots,p\}$, the CMR prior on row $j$ of the factor loadings matrix (Equation \ref{CMRj}) simplifies to a multivariate random intercept model,
+Then, for variable $j\in\{1,\dots,p\}$, the FACE prior on row $j$ of the factor loading matrix (Equation \ref{CMRj}) simplifies to a multivariate random intercept model,

 where $\gammabf_{g_j}$ is defined to be the $g_j$th row of $\Gammabf$, that is, the $r$-dimensional regression coefficient for group $g_j$.
-In this context, the prior marginal covariance matrix induced by the CMR prior is a \textbf{block covariance matrix} defined such that the off-diagonal covariances are determined by an inner product of the corresponding random intercepts:
+In this context, the prior \red{predictive} covariance matrix induced by the FACE prior is a \textbf{block covariance matrix} defined such that the off-diagonal covariances are determined by an inner product of the corresponding random intercepts:

+\red{Of note, when $g_j=g_{j'}$, the prior \red{predictive} covariance specified in Equation \ref{eqn:prior_marg_cov_cat} will be positive.
+That is, the prior correlation among elements with shared group membership will be positive.}